benjsicam/nodejs-graphql-microservices/README.md

 5. [API Gateway](https://microservices.io/patterns/apigateway.html)
 6. [Database per Service](https://microservices.io/patterns/data/database-per-service.html)

-### Benefits

-Some of the benefits of adopting a microservice architecture are:

-**Individual Deployment**

-Each app can be deployed separately without knowledge of the other application.
-Each service is reusable in the entire tech stack.
-Upgrades can also be done in isolation from other application/microservice.
-This makes hot fixes and quick roll backs possible.

-**Fault Isolation**

-When an error or fault occurs, one will immediately know where it came from and debugging can be done immediately.

-**Easier Testing and Debugging**

-Having a very small codebase per microservice makes doing tests easier and debugging quicker by orders of magnitude.

-**Granular Scaling**

-Scaling can also be done on a per microservice deployment.
-Each microservice application can scale separately of others if it is serving more load than the others.

-**Better Observability**

-Operations will have better observability on the application as a whole since monitoring and logging can be done with granularity as is not mixed with other parts of the application.

-## Architecture Layers
+## Layers

 ### API Layer

 [GraphQL](https://graphql.org/) acts as the API Layer for the architecture.
-It takes care of listening for user requests and proxying those requests to the appropriate back-end microservice.
-The framework used for GraphQL in this application is [graphql-yoga](https://github.com/prisma/graphql-yoga).
+It takes care of listening for client requests and calling the appropriate back-end microservice to fulfill them.

 ### Microservice Layer

-[gRPC](https://grpc.io/) was chosen as the framework to do the microservices.
+[MaliJS](https://mali.js.org/) was chosen as the framework to do the gRPC microservices.
 [Protocol buffers](https://developers.google.com/protocol-buffers/) was used as the data interchange format between the client (GraphQL API) and the server (gRPC microservices).
-The framework used for gRPC in this application is [Mali](https://mali.js.org/)

-### Data Layer
+### Persistence Layer

-PostgreSQL is used as the database and Redis is used as the cache.
+PostgreSQL is used as the database and [Sequelize](https://sequelize.org) is used as the Object-Relational Mapper (ORM).

 ## Deployment

 Deployment is done with containers in mind.
 A Docker Compose file along with Dockerfiles for each project are given to run the whole thing on any machine.
-For production, it's always recommended to use [Kubernetes](https://kubernetes.io/) for these kinds of microservices architecture to deploy in production.
+It's recommended to use [Kubernetes](https://kubernetes.io/) for deploying microservices at scale in production.
 [Istio](https://istio.io/) takes care of service discovery, distributed tracing and other observability requirements.

 ## How to Run